University charter: United Kingdom

-Durham University was established by an Act of Parliament in 1832 and was later incorporated and confirmed by a royal charter in 1837.
-The University of London received four charters between 1836 (its founding charter) and 1863 but has been governed under an Act of Parliament since 1900.
+Durham University was established by an act of Parliament in 1832 and was later incorporated and confirmed by a royal charter in 1837.
+The University of London received four charters between 1836 (its founding charter) and 1863, but has been governed under an Act of Parliament since 1900.
 Durham and London are thus both statutory and chartered corporations.
-Newcastle University was separated from Durham and established as an independent university by an Act of Parliament in 1963 and is the only university established before 1992 to be a purely statutory corporation.
+Newcastle University was separated from Durham and established as an independent university by an Act of Parliament in 1963 and was the only university before 1992 to be a purely statutory corporation.
+Other pre-1992 universities were established by royal charter alone and are chartered corporations.

 Since 1992, almost all new universities have been promoted to that status by orders under the Further and Higher Education Act 1992.
 However, supplemental charters have been used to confer university status on institutions that already had a royal charter, such as Cardiff University (previously part of the University of Wales and chartered in 1884) in 2004 and Imperial College London (previously part of the University of London and chartered in 1907) in 2007.
-Both new and supplemental charters have both been used to effect the merger of institutions to form a new university, such as the new charter granted to the University of Manchester in 2004 on the merger of the Victoria University of Manchester and the University of Manchester Institute of Science and Technology, and the supplemental charter granted to the University of Wales, Lampeter (chartered 1828 as St David's College) in 2010 to form the University of Wales Trinity Saint David by merger with Trinity College Carmarthen.
+Both new and supplemental charters have been used to effect the merger of institutions to form a new university, such as the new charter granted to the University of Manchester in 2004 on the merger of the Victoria University of Manchester and the University of Manchester Institute of Science and Technology, and the supplemental charter granted to the University of Wales, Lampeter (chartered 1828 as St David's College) in 2010 to form the University of Wales Trinity Saint David by merger with Trinity College Carmarthen.
+Most member institutions of the University of London were also established by royal charter.
+Twelve of these became universities in the early 2020s, with only the London School of Economics (incorporated as a company limited by guarantee) and Royal Holloway, University of London (statutory corporation) not being chartered.

 United States

 Federal

-In the United States, American University, Gallaudet University, Georgetown University, Howard University, and George Washington University are congressionally chartered universities, due to their location within the US's federal district.
-Georgetown University was the first federally chartered institution of higher education in the United States when President James Madison signed the university's charter into law on March 1, 1815.
+In the United States, the term "chartered university" is uncommon.
+However, there are several universities which are congressionally-chartered, due to their location within District of Columbia.
+These include: